Fragility of Peace: Terrorism in Jammu and Kashmir|UPSC Editorial

-The recent terror attack in Reasi, Jammu, and Kashmir, highlights the fragile peace in the region.
-Despite efforts to maintain security, the incident underscores ongoing challenges.
-India’s complex fight against terrorism requires a multi-faceted approach, combining strong security measures with strategies to address root causes.
+The recent terror attack in Reasi, Jammu, and Kashmir, brings into stark focus the fragile peace in the region.
+Despite efforts at maintaining security, skirting incident after incident, the latest incident underlines the challenges that remain.
+The complex fight against terrorism in India requires a multi-faceted approach: strong security measures interwoven with addressing the root causes.

 Origin of the Article